Charges: Driver drunk when he crashed pickup and killed one of his passengers in Forest Lake

 A 21-year-old driver was extremely drunk when he crashed his pickup truck over the weekend in Forest Lake and killed one of his passengers, according to charges.

-Jeans remains jailed in lieu of $30,000 bail ahead of another hearing on Nov.
+Jeans remains jailed in lieu of $30,000 bail; his next hearing is Nov.
 15. Court records do not list an attorney for him.

 A preliminary breath test administered by law enforcement found that Jeans' blood alcohol content was .213%, more than 2½ times the legal limit for driving in Minnesota, the charges read.